kbstarmie/kbstarmie.github.io/_posts/2017-03-12-fold-in-powershell.md

 Obviously, you will need to ensure your objects have the right properties so the system doesn't complain, but it's a small price to pay for the convenience of a useful PowerShell helper function!

-I appreciate that some of this content might go right over some readers who haven't been acquainted with function programming fundamentals.
+I appreciate that some of this content might go right over some readers who haven't been acquainted with functional programming fundamentals.
 In that case, I wholeheartedly recommend spending an afternoon or evening with [Learn You A Haskell For Great Good!](http://learnyouahaskell.com/) to be introduced to the basics.
 It's fun, trust me.

 Anyway, I just wanted to introduce this small function and I hope that you all find it useful in your day to day data munging, scripting, or whatever!
 I've made a script [available in my PowerShell repository](https://github.com/kbstarmie/powershell-snippets/blob/master/functions/fold.ps1) if you're rushing to apply it to your profile loaded code.